-The All Other Disturbances metric includes disturbances not explicitly mentioned above.
-For All Other Disturbances, the direct footprint of the disturbance will be converted to a pixel value of 0, but the disturbance will not be buffered to create an Indirect Impacts modifier for these types of disturbances.
+The All Other Disturbances Anthropogenic Variable includes disturbances not explicitly mentioned above.
+For All Other Disturbances, the direct footprint of the disturbance will be converted to a pixel value of 0, but the disturbance will not be buffered to create an Indirect Impacts area for these types of disturbances.

-11. Total Anthropogenic Score
+12. Total Anthropogenic Score

-Rasters used in Anthropogenic Score Creation: Final Well Density, Final Tall Structures, Final Transmission/Distribution Structure, Final Wind Energy, Final Moderate Roads & Railways, Final Buried Utilities, Final Land Conversion, Final Major Roads & Railroads, Final Noise, and All Other Disturbances.
+Rasters used in Anthropogenic Score Creation: Final Well Density, Final Tall Structures, Final Transmission/Distribution Structure, Final Wind Energy, Final Moderate Roads & Railways, Final Buried Utilities, Final Land Conversion, Final Major Roads & Railroads, Final Noise, Final Unsuitable Lands, and All Other Disturbances.